-I’m going to share with you my picks for the top women’s snowboards of the winter.
+I’m going to share with you my picks for the best women’s snowboards of the winter.
 With the recent reverse camber/camber technology, boards can be playful without compromising stability, truly creating all mountain boards for all conditions.
-I took each board I rode at SIA through the trees, bumps, groomers, and chop to see how it performed in all conditions
+I took each board I rode at SIA through the trees, bumps, groomers, and chop to see how it performed in all conditions.

 In 2015, Never Summer introduced a new technology which involved having a designated heel-side edge of the board which was the feature of the male snowboard the Never Summer Funslinger that everyone was raving about.
 The thought behind this technology is to provide better stability in the board by adjusting the pressure points in the heel since more weight is generally on your heel versus toe.

 Since the Funslinger got such good reviews, the technology was applied to a female board, the Never Summer Proto Type II, which was rolled out in August 2016.
 I was able to ride this board for a month last March.
 I could absolutely see the difference in edge hold, especially in hardpack.